chriswallenwein/Recent-Trends-in-3D-Computer-Vision-and-Deep-Learning/README.md

 ### Feature mapping [almost done]
 The goal of feature mapping is to assign features to each point in the initial point cloud.
-In particular, these features are the normal at that point, the rendering error and the total internal reflection mask.
-The
+In particular, these features are the normal at that point, the rendering error, the total internal reflection mask and a confidence score.
+The closer a point is to the center of the image, the higher the confidence for it to be correct [ask tutor if this explanation is enough].
+The features are known for each viewpoint but not for the points in the point cloud.
+A point of the point cloud can be mapped from 3D-space to the 2D point of each viewpoint to retrieve the necessary information.

-[ich möchte hier noch erklären, dass es sehr einfach ist von einem 3D-Punkt des shapes den 2D Punkt in den Bilder/normal maps herauszufinden, weil wir die Viewpoints der Bilder kennen]
-Map point in 3D space onto each image to figure out the value at this point.

 In some cases, a point might not be visible from a particular angle, if so, it will not be taken into account during feature mapping.
 For each point there are usually 10 different views and sets of features.
 It now has to be decided, which views to take into account when creating the feature vectors.
 The authors try three different feature mapping approaches:

-#### Rendering error based view selection [work in progress]
+#### Rendering error based view selection [almost done]
-Select the view with the lowest rendering error
+Selects the view with the lowest rendering error.
-#### Nearest view [work in progress]
+#### Nearest view [almost done]
-Select the nearest view
+Selects the nearest view based on the confidence score.
-#### Average fusion [work in progress]
+#### Average fusion [almost done]
-Average the information over all views
+Averages the information over all views.

 ### Modified PointNet++ [almost done]
-Given the mapped features, PointNet++ performs point cloud reconstruction.
-It predicts the final point cloud and the corresponding normals.
+Given the mapped features and the initial point cloud, PointNet++ predicts the final point cloud and the corresponding normals.
 The authors were able to improve the predictions by modifying the PointNet++ architecture.
-In particular, they replaced max-pooling with average pooling, passed the front and back normals to all skip connections and applied feature augmentation.
-See [evaluation] for a quantitative comparison between the out-of the box PointNet++ architecture and the modified version.
+In particular, they replaced max-pooling with average pooling, passed the front and back normals to all skip connections and applied feature augmentation. [evaluation] gives a quantitative comparison between the out-of the box PointNet++ architecture and the modified version. [don't forget to make this comparison]

-To get the best results, the authors try three different loss functions:
+To get the best results, the authors try three different loss functions.
+The different summands in the following formulas have differnt weights assigned to them
-#### Nearest view based loss [work in progress]
+#### Nearest $L_2$ loss: $L_P^{nearest}$ [work in progress]
+$L_P^{nearest}=\sum\limits_{\{p\},\{N\}}$

+Weighted sum

+This loss function is calculating the $L^2$ distance between the ground truth and the predictions for the all points and normals.
+The ground truth for a particular point $p$ and normal $N$ is defined as the closest point in $p$ of the ground truth

-#### View dependent loss [work in progress]
+#### View dependent $L_2$ loss: $L_P^{view}$ [work in progress]
+[add formula]

-#### Chamfer distance loss [work in progress]
+#### Chamfer distance loss: $L_P^{CD}$ [work in progress]
+[add formula]
-The chamfer distance is a distance measure between 2 point clouds
+The chamfer distance can be used to measure the distance between 2 point clouds.

 ### Poisson surface reconstruction [almost done]
 Poisson surface reconstruction was first introduced in 2006 [quelle!] and is still used in recent papers.
 It takes a point cloud and surface normal estimations for each point of the point cloud and reconstructs the 3D mesh of the object.